 Hearing loss due to conditions affecting the inner ear is generally referred to as “sensorineural hearing loss”.
 Sensorineural hearing loss is generally permanent and cannot be medically corrected.

-Presbycusis (age related hearing loss): Contained within the cochlea are tiny hair cells responsible for sending auditory information to the brain.
+Presbycusis (age-related hearing loss): Contained within the cochlea are tiny hair cells responsible for sending auditory information to the brain.
 As we age these cells start to die off.
-The most vulnerable cells are the ones which transmit high frequency speech information, which is why conversation becomes much more difficult as we get older.
-While we can’t completely prevent age related hearing loss, we can do our best to protect the hearing we have left from other factors which may affect hearing.
+The most vulnerable cells are the ones that transmit high-frequency speech information, which is why conversation becomes much more difficult as we get older.
+While we can’t completely prevent age-related hearing loss, we can do our best to protect the hearing we have left from other factors which may affect hearing.

 Types of Hearing Loss